Officials: Fugitive suspected of killing 5 fatally shot

 Lopez was thought to be hiding in the vicinity of the cabin when officers received a call from someone concerned after not hearing from an elderly relative, Clark said.

 Officers went to the family’s weekend cabin along Texas Route 7 west of Centerville about 6 p.m.
-Thursday and found the bodies of two adults and three children.
+Thursday and found the bodies of one adult and four minors, three of them children.
 Identities were not released, but gone was their white pickup truck, Clark said.
 Lopez was believed to have driven the truck from the search area, he said.
 Lopez was a former member of the Mexican Mafia prison gang and had ties to South Texas, he said.

 Lopez met his end in South Texas, about 30 miles (50 kilometers) south of San Antonio.